-The Teacher Education curriculum at County College of Morris (CCM) provides first-hand experience and active participation in diverse and inclusive classroom settings through 25 hours of classroom observation.
-Although a majority of the courses will be in the studentâ€™s area of specialization, specific teacher education courses will shape their foundation to succeed as a professional educator.
+The Teacher Education curriculum at CCM provides first-hand experience and active participation in diverse and inclusive classroom settings through 25 hours of classroom observation.
+Although much of the courses are in the studentâ€™s area of specialization, specific teacher education courses shape their foundation to succeed as a professional educator.

 EDU- 111 â€“ Teaching in America will provide the student with a practical and theoretical overview of the teaching profession.
 Students complete five hours of field classroom observation.

-EDU- 211 â€“ Behavior Observation in Education will provide the student with 20 hours of field classroom observation and weekly seminars in which fellow aspiring teachers will learn to apply the teaching methods they have learned.
+EDU- 211 â€“ Behavior Observation in Education provide the student with 20 hours of field classroom observation and weekly seminars in which fellow aspiring teachers learn to apply the teaching methods they learn.

 PSY- 217 â€“ Educational Psychology introduces the student to psychological theory as it applies to teaching.
 Topics include learning theory, motivation, tests and measurements, classroom management, and teaching students with special needs.